dibe-sh/cleaner/docs/examples.md

+---
+title: "Examples"
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "align-left"
+---

 # Examples

-These examples show how to use the Cleaner App with different configurations and options.
+These examples show how to use the Cleaner with different configurations and options.

 ## Example 1: Basic Directory Cleanup